StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 To set up the StackState AWS integration, you need to have:

+* An installed and configured AWS CLI.
 * An AWS user with the required access to retrieve Cloudwatch metrics:
     - `cloudwatch:GetMetricData`
     - `cloudwatch:ListMetrics`
     - A policy file to create a user with the correct rights can be downloaded from the the StackState UI **StackPacks** &gt; **Integrations**  &gt; **AWS** screen.
-* An AWS user with the required access rights for installing StackState monitoring in your account.
+* An AWS user with the required access rights to install StackState monitoring in your account.
     - policy files to create a user with the correct rights can be downloaded from the the StackState UI **StackPacks** &gt; **Integrations**  &gt; **AWS** screen after you have installed the AWS StackPack.
-* An installed and configured AWS CLI.

 For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).